kamran-Abid/imaging-image-gallery-/README.md

-# imaging-image-gallery- Zip file contain all of my amdroid project.
+# imaging-image-gallery- Zip file contain all of files related to my android project.
 I was not able to upload folder and files directly as error of "too many files" appear.
 So I upload zip file.